Chance-Constrained Neural MPC under Uncontrollable Agents via Sequential Convex Programming: Introduction

-\begin{itemize} \item We consider a general model for coupled dynamics with uncertainty, where the trajectory prediction network accounts for potential future control signals and captures the interdependence between the controllable system and uncontrollable agents. \item We propose an offline statistical framework that provides immediate bounds for varying control strategies .
-Additionally, we introduce a look-ahead control strategy that incorporates the future impacts of control actions into the optimization problem. \item We present a solution based on relaxed assumptions, such as requiring dynamics and safety constraint functions to be only $C^1$.
-The proposed method guarantees convergence and KKT optimality, offering a robust and efficient approach to solving the complex non-convex optimization problem. \item We validate the method in a high-fidelity simulator modeling real-world social interactions, demonstrating both the safety and efficiency of the approach in a realistic setting. \end{itemize}
+Our overall contributions are summarized as follows: \begin{itemize} \item We consider a general model for coupled dynamics with uncertainty, where the trajectory prediction network accounts for potential future control signals and captures the interdependence between the controllable system and uncontrollable agents. \item We propose a region-wise robust conformal prediction framework that provides formal probabilistic safety guarantees under policy-induced distribution shifts, explicitly accounting for the discrepancy between offline calibration and online execution. \item We develop a two-loop iterative SCP algorithm to solve the resulting non-convex, discontinuous optimization problem.
+We provide a convergence analysis, proving that the algorithm terminates in finite steps, yielding KKT-optimal / $\epsilon_{\text{tol}}$-optimal solutions under normal conditions, or a strictly feasible fallback solution to guarantee safety. \item We validate the method in a high-fidelity simulator modeling real-world social interactions, demonstrating both the safety and efficiency of the approach in a realistic setting. \end{itemize}

 \textbf{Related Works.}\quad There are several works on behavior predictions and uncertainty quantification for safe control.
 In \cite{ivanov2020} and \cite{waite2025state}, the authors explore how neural networks propagate errors over time in the form of reachable sets.
 These studies primarily focus on quantifying noise uncertainty in the perception module.
 In contrast, our work assumes perfect state observation but aims to quantify and control the uncertainty in the behavior of uncontrollable agents.
 In the context of using conformal prediction (CP) for safe control in the presence of uncontrollable agents, \cite{lindemann2023} proposed a framework that integrates CP into MPC.
 However, their method assumes that the future behavior of dynamic agents follows a stationary distribution independent of the system's state.
-In \cite{dixit2023adaptive}, the authors introduced an adaptive conformal prediction framework that recalibrates uncertainty online throughout each trajectory, improving robustness under distribution shifts.
-However, this approach assumes that at each step, the behavior of uncontrollable agents depends only on the last state of the controllable system, neglecting the agents' own history.